Assess and reflect to create better conditions for learning and development

 Assess and reflect to attune and respond to each of your students

 Each student has unique strengths and needs that are dynamic and guide how they engage and learn.
-Educators informally try to assess how students are doing with quick chats in the hall and through the observation of behavior, however this approach risks looking for problems and many students can be overlooked.
-The Well-Being Index is a tool designed to help educators collect holistic data – physical, social, psychological, emotional well-being – systematically, directly, quickly, and in real time.
+Educators informally try to assess how students are doing with quick chats in the hall or through the observation of behavior, and this may give educators some information – but it’s challenging to know exactly what’s happening with every student, every day.
+The Well-Being Index or WBI is a tool designed to help educators collect holistic student data – physical, social, psychological and emotional well-being – systematically, directly, quickly and in real time.
+Collecting well-being data is something educators can incorporate into their daily practice and use to personalize student supports, interactions and experiences.
 This approach increases student voice, empowers students to own their stories, and invites them into the problem-solving process.